zhuguangxiang/koala-lang/README.md

 there is an defined init func with different arguments. subclass no need call super's init.
 4. new: func call arguments check
+5. subclass includes parent's symbols using namespace class name
+6. fields and methods are not copied to subclass, and only fields memory is allocated in subobject.
+7. xxx function will be searched in super class, except __init__ function.
+8. if field is with classname, then search the field from classname's class
+9. if field is not with classname, then it can be serached in super class.
+10. test-0.5.11.kl ok

 v0.6.0:
 1. feature: interface statement